charlestolley/python-snmp/docs/source/library.rst

 An SNMP manager is a machine or an application that generates and sends SNMP requests to other machines in a network.
 An SNMP agent, running on one of these other machines, processes each request, and sends back a response.
 There are four available request types: Get, GetNext, GetBulk (as of SNMPv2), and Set.
 The Get* request types are generally used to query information without affecting the state of the machine, whereas the Set request is generally meant to update a machine's configuration.

 Each request contains a list of "variable bindings," (varbinds), which is a fancy term for a name/value pair.
 The "name" of a varbind is formatted as an ASN.1 Object Identifier (OID), such as "1.3.6.1.2.1.1.1.0".
 Once you know the name, data type, and meaning of a variable, the protocol is quite simple to use.
 The hard part is determining the exact OID that corresponds to the variable you want.
-This is where SNMP gets its reputation for being complicated and confusing.
-(TODO: Make a page explaining how to do that).
+This is probably where SNMP gets its reputation for being complicated and confusing.

 .. _manager: